ProfessionalsWalter G. Ricciardi

 Since joining Paul, Weiss, Walter was appointed and served a three-year term from 2012 to 2014, on the Public Company Accounting Oversight Board's Standing Advisory Group (“SAG”).
 The role of the SAG is to assist the Board in reviewing existing auditing and related professional practice standards and evaluating proposed standards, and to recommend to the Board new or amended standards.
 Walter was a member of the Independent Standards Council of the Sustainability Accounting Standards Board (“SASB”) which oversees the development of SASB's sustainability accounting standards from January 2015 to March 2016.

 Walter lectures and writes extensively on securities litigation and regulatory issues.
 As an Adjunct Professor at New York University School of Law, he teaches a seminar on issues in SEC enforcement.

-Walter is recognized as a leading individual for (Nationwide) Securities: Regulation: Enforcement in Chambers USA (2013-2022), for Financial Services: Litigation by The Legal 500 US (2017), recognized by his peers in U.S. News & World Report/“Best Lawyers”(2011-2019) for Corporate Governance Law, Litigation - Securities and Securities Regulation and was selected to Securities Docket's 2013 “Enforcement 40” list, a list of the best and brightest securities enforcement defense lawyers.
+Walter is recognized as a leading individual for Securities Regulation: Enforcement in Chambers USA (2013-2022), where clients report he is “terrific and well placed to deal with challenging matters” and “brings a wealth of experience.”
+He also is recognized for Financial Services: Litigation by The Legal 500 US (2017), recognized by his peers in U.S. News & World Report/“Best Lawyers”(2011-2019) for Corporate Governance Law, Litigation - Securities and Securities Regulation and was selected to Securities Docket's 2013 “Enforcement 40” list, a list of the best and brightest securities enforcement defense lawyers.
 He served as a note and comment editor of the New York University Law Review.